Disappearance of Joshua Guimond: Possible connections to other crimes

 In 2003, Brian Guimond cited as evidence of malicious intent the disappearance of Jacob Wetterling in 1989 – also in Stearns County – and the scandal regarding sexual abuse by monks living at Saint John's Abbey, a monastery connected to the campus.
 The scandal made headlines in October 2002, when St. John's settled a dozen lawsuits regarding the abuse.
 Joshua at some point had discovered the monks also lived in Metten Court and St. Maur.
-His friends and family say the abuse "outraged" him, and Internet searches about the scandal had been on his computer.
+His friends and family say the abuse "outraged" him, and he had done internet searches about the scandal on his computer.
 Bloodhounds tracked his scent to the abbey.
 Theories regarding a possible connection between the events were investigated by police.
 In 2023, Soyka stated the Sheriff's Office investigation was not focused in that direction, saying there was no credible evidence of a connection.
 Sheriff Andrew Struffert said the investigation into the abbey and its related buildings were thorough.
 Minnesota man Danny Heinrich eventually admitted to murdering Jacob Wetterling, and showed authorities Wetterling's burial site in the Paynesville area in 2016.

 Guimond's disappearance came in the context of three other disappearances that had happened in the previous 10 days: on October 30, 2002, telemarketer Erika Dalquist had disappeared from a bar 127 miles northwest of Minneapolis that was commonly frequented by college students.
 Christopher Jenkins, a University of Minnesota student, disappeared after leaving a bar in Minneapolis on November 1, and Michael Noll, a University of Wisconsin Eau-Claire student, disappeared on November 6 after visiting a bar in Eau Claire, Wisconsin.
 The victims' families suspected a link between the cases, and called for a task force to investigate it.
 Some investigators also suspected a connection, but Sergeant Bruce Bechtold of the Sheriff's Department denied one.
 The possible connection between the cases brought attention to Guimond's case.
-In December 2002, a dog which was used to search for Jenkins found his scent on the Saint John's campus.In 2003, Jenkins' body was found in the Mississippi River, and Noll's body was found in a lake in Eau Claire.
+In December 2002, a dog which was used to search for Jenkins found his scent on the Saint John's campus.
+In 2003, Jenkins' body was found in the Mississippi River, and Noll's body was found in a lake in Eau Claire.
 The discovery of the bodies gave credence to a theory that Guimond was pushed into a lake, and that possibly all three deaths had been the work of a serial killer.
 Both deaths were labeled as accidental drownings, though Jenkins' death was relabeled as a homicide in 2006.
 Dalquist's body was found in a shallow grave in 2004, on the property of her convicted murderer, William Myears.